drhsqlite/fossil-mirror/www/env-opts.md

 specific file or folder containing the version of Tcl to load at run time.

+`FOSSIL_TEMP`: Fallback location of the temporary directories and files created and deleted when running the test suite.
+The first environment variable found in the environment from the list `FOSSIL_TEST_TEMP`, `FOSSIL_TEMP`, `TEMP`, and `TMP` is used.

+`FOSSIL_TEST_DANGEROUS_IGNORE_OPEN_CHECKOUT`: When set to the literal value `YES_DO_IT`, the test suite will relax the constraint that some tests may not run within an open checkout.
+This is subject to removal in the future.

+`FOSSIL_TEST_TEMP`: Primary location of the temporary directories and files created and deleted when running the test suite.
+The first environment variable found in the environment from the list `FOSSIL_TEST_TEMP`, `FOSSIL_TEMP`, `TEMP`, and `TMP` is used.

 `FOSSIL_VFS`: Name a VFS to load into SQLite.